TardisBank/TardisBank/DOCKER.md

     cp .env.example .env

-In order to set up outgoing email/SMTP, you can add more environement variable in your .env, for example `GMAIL_USER` `GMAIL_PASSWORD` for using Gmail's SMTP.
-See the docs [here](https://github.com/namshi/docker-smtp)

 If you need to spin up a TardisBank instance with different backends (e.g., external database), you'll need to customize the `docker-compose.yml`